 All those doing composition as part of their course are trained to use the Logic-Pro and Sibelius music packages.
 Our fully equipped Mac suite has allowed the teaching of composition for all levels to evolve and develop.

 Our excellent A Level results prove the quality of the teaching and learning, as does the steady flow of our musicians who go on to read Music or Music Technology at university, some going on to higher degrees, or diplomas and a life in the musical profession.
 In recent years Worthians have won Choral, Organ and Instrumental awards at Christ Church, Hertford, Keble and Magdalen Colleges (Oxford), Clare, King's and Christ's Colleges (Cambridge), Edinburgh and Nottingham Universities, and at both Trinity and University Colleges Dublin.
-Former students have also gained places at Guildhall and Trinity Colleges of Music in London.
+Former students have also gained places at the Royal Academy of Music, Guildhall and Trinity Colleges of Music in London.
 Former pupils are also currently studying singing in Berlin and Rome (linked with membership of the Sistine Chapel Choir).

 We are also very fortunate for having use of the magnificent Abbey Church for many of our larger concerts and events.
 One of the high points in the year for both School and Abbey is the Carol Service in early December which attracts a full-capacity congregation.
 There are also frequent concerts given in the Performing Arts Centre by the students – Scholars’ concerts and informal instrumental, chamber music and orchestral concerts – as well as a number of recitals by visiting professional musicians.